Elinor Florence, Author

 When I got a little older, my mother would occasionally put my hair in pincurls, each made with two crossed bobby pins, to give my hair some waves.

-Pincurls were not comfortable to sleep on, but they were more bearable than curlers.
 This is my Grade 7 school photo, when Mum not only put my hair in pincurls overnight, but she allowed me to wear lipstick!

 My real challenge began when I reached high school in 1964.
 The style of the day was full and bouffant, teased into a tower on top, with the ends flipped up below.

-Later, the nocturnal suffering was alleviated slightly with foam rollers – but only slightly.
+Later, the nocturnal suffering was alleviated slightly with foam rollers, but only slightly.
 These foam rollers actually belonged to my mother, one of those ridiculous things that I kept for sentimental reasons alone, since I plan never to use them again.

 With great difficulty and a sore scalp, I managed to achieve the desired flippiness for my high school yearbook photo in 1968.

 Curling your hair was serious businesses.
 One of my high school friends worked Saturdays as a lifeguard at the local swimming pool.
 She almost let a little kid drown because she had curled her hair the night before in preparation for the school dance!
-After throwing him several life rings and shouting encouragement, she was finally forced to jump in — but she had to stay home that night, as her hair was simply not fit to be seen by the boys at the dance.

-In the 1970s, the home hair dryer came along – it still took about three long hours sitting under the bonnet before my thick hair was finally dry, but it sure beat sleeping on curlers!
+In the 1970s, the home hair dryer came along.
+It still took about three long hours sitting under the bonnet before my thick hair was finally dry, but it sure beat sleeping on curlers!

-Then the portable dryer was invented, which allowed the user to move around, at least within the length of the electric cord.
-I remember an old Irish bachelor farmer named Sam Hill (true story) who came to visit, and spent the night because he had been drinking too much to drive home.
+I remember an old Irish bachelor farmer named Sam Hill (true story) who came to visit, and spent the night with us because he was too impaired to drive home.

-When he came into the kitchen the next morning, he spotted my mother wearing her portable hair dryer and staggered backwards, clutching his chest.
 “My God, I have to stop the whiskey!” he said.
 “For a moment I thought the little men from Mars had come down from the sky!”

-To cement your curls into place and increase their longevity, a product came along called “Dippity-Do.”
 It was a thick green gelatin substance that you slathered on your hair before it was curled.
 It turned your head into a frozen helmet.

-What a fantastic relief it was when the flower children decided to stop curling their hair!
+What a relief it was when the flower children decided to stop curling their hair!
 For several years those of us with stick-straight hair revelled in the freedom of parting our hair in the centre and letting it hang down on both sides.
 For the first time since I was a child, it was strictly wash-and-wear hair.

 In fact, girls with naturally curly hair had to iron their long hair on the ironing board to achieve the desired straightness.
 Revenge was sweet!